What Is Data Lake? - A Step By Step Guide

 Data Lakes Use cases

 Data lakes are used in various ways across different industries.
-Some common use cases include:
+Some common use cases cloud data lakes include:

 Healthcare organizations use data lakes to store and analyze large amounts of patient data, including medical records, lab results, and imaging studies.
 The data stored in the data lake can be analyzed to identify trends in patient health, monitor disease outbreaks, and improve patient outcomes.